moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

 -  `Cmake`_
 -  `Visual Studio`_
 -  `Vcpkg`_
--  Fork and clone the `FLINT core repository`_ in the Development/moja-global folder
+-  Fork and clone the `FLINT core repository`_ in the Development/moja-global folder in your system.

 Now that you have all the necessary prerequisites, you can proceed with the Installation.